 color wheel: A dialog box that appears when you click the Change Color button in the Control Panel desk accessory.
-The color wheel lets you adjust hue, saturation, and brightness on color monitors.
+The color wheel lets you adjust hue, saturation, and brightness.

 command: A word or phrase, usually in a menu, describing an action for the computer to perform.